 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

-- U.S. Drug Enforcement Administration Museum—The Origins of Opium
+- U.S. Drug Enforcement Administration (DEA)—Drugs of Abuse, A DEA Resource Guide (2020 Edition): Opium

 - U.S. National Library of Medicine: MedlinePlus—Opioid Abuse and Addiction